ALLAN'S CANADIAN PERSPECTIVE!

 In the ongoing mystery of mind and matter, one question remains persistently unsolved—even by science’s best minds:

-"The hard problem of consciousness is the difficulty in explaining why physical processes in the brain give rise to subjective, qualia-filled experiences like pain or pleasure!"
+"The hard problem of Consciousness is the difficulty in explaining why physical processes in the brain give rise to subjective, qualia-filled experiences like pain or pleasure!"

 This is what philosopher David Chalmers famously dubbed the “Hard Problem of Consciousness.”